-Faced with its growing internationalization in the mid-1990s, Capgemini was looking for a new location for its Campus, until then located in Béhoust in the Yvelines region.
-The objective was to move closer to Roissy-Charles de Gaulle airport to ease access for international employees.
+Faced with its growing internationalization in the mid-1990s, Capgemini was looking for a new location for its Campus, which was previously located in Béhoust in the Yvelines.
+The aim was to be closer to Roissy-Charles de Gaulle airport to facilitate access for international employees.

-In 1998, the Group therefore bought the Domaine des Fontaines from the Jesuits, who were then looking for a buyer of the site.
+In 1998, the Group purchased the Domaine des Fontaines from the Society of Jesus (the ‘Jesuits’), which was looking for a buyer for the site.

 During construction, this led to:

-- Create different spaces to work and relax – while maintaining a unity of place
+- Creating different spaces to work and recharge - while maintaining a unity of place

-- Continue the work of the Jesuits, by promoting exchange and sharing
+- Continuing the work of the Jesuits, by encouraging exchange and sharing

-The Capgemini Group is very committed to sustainable development, and during the work, this resulted in:
+The Capgemini group is very committed to sustainable development, and during the construction, this was reflected in

-- The use of specific materials with high energy quality while the High Environmental Quality (HQE) standard did not exist.
+- The use of specific materials with high energy quality when the High Environmental Quality (HEQ) standard did not exist.

-- An underground car park with 300 spaces,
+- An underground parking lot with 300 spaces,

 - Delivery docks for trucks under the castle,